Type extensions

 Optional extension

-Extension defined outside the type module/namespace/assembly
+Extension defined outside the type's module/namespace/assembly

 Use cases: